kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/user-example1-subs/user-example1-stage-4.md

 specialstuff                          replicaset.apps/speciald-76cdbb69b5                             1         1         1       14s
 ```

-Examining the common workload in the stimpy cluster, for example,
+Examining the common workload in the ferb cluster, for example,
 will show that the replacement-style customization happened.

 ``` {.bash .hide-me}